mislav/bump-homebrew-formula-action/README.md

           # A PR will be sent to github.com/Homebrew/homebrew-core to update this formula:
           formula-name: my_formula
         env:
+          # the personal access token should have "repo" & "workflow" scopes
           COMMITTER_TOKEN: ${{ secrets.COMMITTER_TOKEN }}
 ```

 The `COMMITTER_TOKEN` secret is required because this action will want to write
 to an external repository.
-You can [generate a new PAT
+You can [generate a new Personal Access Token (classic)
-here](https://github.com/settings/tokens) and give it `public_repo` (or `repo`
+here](https://github.com/settings/tokens) and give it `repo` and `workflow` scopes.
-if the homebrew tap repository is private) scopes.

 Comprehensive usage example: